Get Ready To Winter Swim!

 When you get into cold water your body will experience the Cold Shock Response – the cold water causes blood vessels in the skin to contract, which forces your heart to work harder to deliver oxygen to your major organs and muscle.
 Heart rate is increased and as a result the heart has to work harder to pump the blood and your blood pressure goes up.
 Cold water shock can cause heart attacks, even in relatively young and healthy people as cooled blood reaches the heart.
 If you have a heart condition (or family history of heart conditions) or asthma, seek advice from your GP before attempting cold water swims.

 The sudden cooling of the skin also causes an involuntary gasp for breath.
 Breathing rates increase rapidly, which contributes to a feeling of panic.
-Breathlessness can be frightening but don’t panic, it’s normal and will pass within a minute or so.
+Breathlessness can be frightening but don’t panic, it’s normal and will pass.
+Cold Shock can ast for up to about 3 minuites.
 Try to relax and let our body accept the cold.
 You will be breathing in sharply but try to concentrate on breathing out slowly.

-It is possible to train and become accustomed to Cold Shock response quite quickly.
-After doing about 5 or 6 three minute cold water swims where the whole body (but not the head) is immersed, you should be able to halve the cold shock response.
+The good news is that it is possible to train and become accustomed to Cold Shock Response quite quickly.
+After doing about 5 or 6 three minute cold water swims where the whole body (but not the head) is immersed, you should be able to halve your Cold Shock Response!

 2. Take A Cold Shower!